andresbecker/andresbecker.github.io/README.md

 This project contians the code to build my personal page.
 You can see it in action on the link: [https://andresbecker.github.io](https://andresbecker.github.io/).

 ## About the page
 This **static web page** is created using [*Jekyll*](https://jekyllrb.com/) and the [Creative Theme](http://startbootstrap.com/template-overviews/creative/) from [Start Bootstrap](http://startbootstrap.com).
-You can see original template live in action at <https://volny.github.io/creative-theme-jekyll/>.
+You can see the original template live in action at <https://volny.github.io/creative-theme-jekyll/>.

 ## Adapt and build this page

 As it is mentioned above, this is a static page.
-This means that all the code needs to be built beforehand in order to be displayed properly on the web browser.
-But don't worry, GitHub will build the code every time you push.
-Nevertheless, pushing every 5 mins (and cleanning the web browser cache) to see your page does not sound like a good plan to develop a web page.
+This means that all the HTML code needs to be built beforehand in order to be displayed properly on the web browser.
+But don't worry, GitHub will build the code for you every time you push.
+Nevertheless, pushing every 5 mins (and cleanning the web browser cache) to see your page, does not sound like a good plan to develop a web page.
 Instead, you can install *Jekyll* to build and publish your page directly in your computer.
 On *Ubuntu 22* you can do the follow:
 <a name="deploy_code"></a>
 ```console
 # Clone repo